Southeast Missouri State University: River Campus

 The River Campus is home to the Earl and Margie Holland School of Visual and Performing Arts.
 The facilities incorporate two buildings: the Seminary Building and the Cultural Arts Center.
 These buildings contain the Donald C. Bedell Performance Hall, the Rosemary Berkel and Harry L. Crisp II Museum, the John and Betty Glenn Convocation Center, the Wendy Kurka Rust Flexible Theatre, the Robert F. and Gertrude L. Shuck Music Recital Hall, and the River Campus Art Gallery.
 It is home to the departments of Art, Music, Theater and Dance.
-The River Campus hosts many performance series: the Touring Series, the Theater and Dance Series, the Symphony Series, the Southeast Ensemble Series, the Jazz Series, the Faculty Recital Series and Sundays at Three chamber music Series.
+The River Campus hosts many performance series: the Theater and Dance Series, the Symphony Series, the Southeast Ensemble Series, the Jazz Series, the Faculty Recital Series and Sundays at Three chamber music Series.
 The Rosemary Berkel and Harry L. Crisp II Museum and Art Gallery features rotating touring exhibitions.

 Regional campuses

-Southeast and Three Rivers Community College in Poplar Bluff, MO agreed in 2004 to share higher education facilities at three locations in southeast Missouri: Sikeston, Kennett, and Malden.
+Southeast and Three Rivers Community College in Poplar Bluff agreed in 2004 to share higher education facilities at three locations in southeast Missouri: Sikeston, Kennett, and Malden.
 In spring 2005, Southeast eliminated Three Rivers courses from those centers, citing failure of the community college to pay approximately $10,000 in facilities-use fees.
 Southeast took over all course offerings at the centers, which have subsequently been named regional campuses of Southeast Missouri State University.
 Three Rivers Community College filed a lawsuit in March 2005 against Southeast.
 The lawsuit was subsequently dropped, and Southeast and Three Rivers recently announced plans to develop a joint bachelor's degree program in social work.
 Southeast now operates four regional campuses, at Kennett, Malden, Sikeston, and Perryville.